Spoofing Data Convincingly for Database Development. An Introduction

 Generating fake country names

 Let’s take a simple example.
 Imagine that you need to have a number of fictitious countries for your database.
-You feed in the actual countries and you get out fictitious, randomised, countries.
-Actually, you get fifteen percent of real countries and the rest are fictitious, unless you filter out the real ones as we will be doing.
+You feed in the actual countries and you get out fictitious, randomized, countries.
+Actually, you get fifteen percent of real countries and the rest are fictitious unless you filter out the real ones as we will be doing.
 This is a tweakable algorithm.

 Let’s do it in a simple batch and see what happens.
 I’ll explain later.